Along-Team/Along/README.md

-# Ride-Sharing Application Backend
+# Ride-Sharing Application

-This repository contains the backend code for a ride-sharing application.
+This repository contains the code for a ride-sharing application.
 The backend is built using Node.js and Express.js, and it handles various functionalities such as user authentication, OTP verification, and distance calculations.
 The full application will also include a frontend and a developer SDK.

 ## Features